 Well, after sitting in that room Thursday evening, I had the insight that just by simply being there and providing an opportunity and space for these men (and now women, with the programs expanding there) to do this deep reflective work, we are providing a space for some deep transformation.

 And, it is quite extraordinary how these 40+ men show up – for themselves and each other.
 There, in that room, begins the journey to a semi-safe zone, or so it seems – right there in prison – a place that never seems safe.
 It shocks me at times to hear men voice such vulnerabilities:

 “How long does it really take to regain composure?”

 “Does meditation help speed up the process of holding your seat?”

 “As long as your find where your trigger is you can calmly say you need to take space”

 “Building confidence will give us the skills to handle such triggering situations”

-It is comments like these, that after jumping into the deep end of the Holding Your Seat unit that shows me that this stuff really seems makes sense.
+It is comments like these that, after jumping into the deep end of the Holding Your Seat unit that, show me that this stuff seems to make sense.

-If someone living inside the walls of our nations prisons can question and relay such truthful, vulnerable, and wise things…it seems to be opening them to something bigger then I can possibly understand – sitting here writing from a place of literal freedom.
+If someone living inside the walls of our nation's prisons can question and relay such truthful, vulnerable, and wise things…it seems to be opening them to something bigger than I can possibly understand – sitting here writing from a place of literal freedom.
 It’s deeply touching, to say the very least.